nlpsandbox/location-annotator-example/README.md

 ## Model

-This NLP tool relies on simple regular expressions to identify the location of date strings in a clinical note.
+This NLP tool relies on dictionaries of streets, cities, (US) states, and countries to identify the location of physical address strings in a clinical note.

 This implementation is provided as an example that Developers can use to quick start the development of a new model by creating a repository from this [GitHub